 - Wildlife biologist

 Earning a B.S. in wildlife conservation prepares graduates for positions with the government working at local, state and national parks.
 Some graduates find work in environmental consulting and policy analysis.
-According to the U.S. Bureau of Labor Statistics, zoologists and wildlife biologists earned a mean annual wage of $64,230 in May 2015.
-These workers are projected to see a 4% increase in employment opportunities from 2014-2024.
+According to the U.S. Bureau of Labor Statistics, zoologists and wildlife biologists earned a median annual wage of $63,420 in May 2018.
+These workers are projected to see a 5% increase in employment opportunities from 2018-2028.

 Undergraduate and graduate programs in wildlife management are available to students and will prepare them for careers ranging from park ranger to wildlife biologist.
 Throughout these programs, students gain information through labs and fieldwork to learn about habitats, animals, and plants.